Sideshow Bob: On The Simpsons

+Bob also appears in "Coming to Homerica", the 21st episode of Season 20, in a joke where the Simpson family enters the Cheers bar dressed as the Cheers cast when Sideshow Bob comes in dressed as Frasier Crane.

 In "O Brother, Where Bart Thou?" (season 21, 2009), Bob makes a non-speaking cameo appearance in Bart's dream sequence while the latter becomes desperate of having a younger brother.
 Cecil makes his third appearance in The Simpsons by appearing alongside Bob; the brothers are flying kites together.
 Bob reappears again in the episode "The Bob Next Door" (season 21, 2010).
 He switches faces with his prison cellmate Walt Warren.
 Bob returns to Springfield and moves into the house next to the Simpson family, assuming Walt's identity.
 He exploits this to make his latest attempt to kill Bart legally over state lines, but is foiled again and gets taken away by state police.

 Bob appears in "At Long Last Leave" (season 23, 2012), the 500th episode of The Simpsons.
 He attends a town meeting to decide if the Simpson family should be banished from Springfield, and is one of many who express their desire for it to happen.
 He makes a silent appearance in "Moonshine River" (season 24, 2012), where he runs across the train tracks trying to kill Bart, but ends up getting hit by a train.

 In "The Man Who Grew Too Much" (season 25, 2014), he was revealed to be a Chief Scientist for a genetic engineering company named Monsarno, having received the position after he was selected as a test subject and published the results of the experiments to which he was subjected.
 He and Lisa bond over their interest in Walt Whitman, but Bob reveals that he has also genetically modified himself to give himself various superhuman abilities, intending to acquire DNA from the relics of various historical figures stored in the Springfield Museum to make himself a superhuman dictator.
 After tempted into a murderous rage, he chases down Bart and Lisa and is about to kill them but however, he is provoked into a fight and he realizes that he has become a crude monster and jumps off the Springfield Dam.
 The episode ends with Bob underwater in the lake, shown to have survived because the gills he gave himself allow him to live.